filippopetri/TNA/README.md

 ### Description:
 The project consists of the creation of a web app for the management of an e-commerce website with user registration, many db operations, product search functions, categories filters, profile management, recent orders, shopping cart and organization of available objects.

-In the documentation.pdf file there is the italian complete description of the project.
+In the [Documentation.pdf](https://github.com/filippopetri/TNA/blob/main/Documentation.pdf) file there is the italian complete description of the project.

 ---